Reverse Culture Shock

 - Share your email address with students interested in studying on the same program or in the same country as you by joining our General Resources List.
 Interested students appreciate the opportunity to email questions and hear first-hand about overseas experiences.
 Your tips and insight will be very helpful.

 - Make a scrapbook of your travels.
 Include your memories along side the photos and souvenirs.
 You will treasure the scrapbook for years to come!

 - Talk to your family, friends and support system.

 - Study Abroad Again!
-If you have the itch to go abroad again, contact Kimberly Larsson at firstname.lastname@example.org or Whitney Ewing email@example.com.
+If you have the itch to go abroad again, contact Rachel Birkley at firstname.lastname@example.org or Kimberly Larsson at email@example.com.
 North Central College has approximately 50 education abroad opportunities and we are happy to help you explore additional ways to get back overseas!
 Be a REPEAT OFFENDER!